wuzhengy/TAU/IP2.md

 An overlay protocol such as IP2 is required to smooth up these building block edges.
 In the core of IP2, it is the capture swarm nodes collectively serving as relay.
 Even when a node has publicly accessible IP address, the node is still subject to firewall filtering from regional operators.
 The node can not solve this connectivity problem by own power, it has to rely on a nodes community randomly spread on global internet.
 The choices of such community and making such community available for global access is not a straight forward task.
 If too close to node public key, it will enable hacker's suffocating attack; if too far, it will bring sender searching difficulty.
 It might have to engage some time-sensitive address transform algorithm to make filter difficult to track the changing capture swarm.

-References
+Main References

 [1]	Peter Maymounkov, David Mazieres, "Kademlia: A Peer-to-peer Information System Based on the XOR Metric", IPTPS 2002.

-[2]	Andrew Loewenstern <drue@bittorrent.com>, Arvid Norberg <arvid@bittorrent.com> "DHT Protocol", Bittorent.org, 31-Jan-2008.
+[2]	Andrew Loewenstern, Arvid Norberg, "DHT Protocol", Bittorent.org, 31-Jan-2008.

 [3] Information Sciences Institute University of Southern California, "INTERNET PROTOCOL", IETF RFC:791, September 1981